JuliaLang/julia/doc/stdlib/base.rst

 .. function:: include_string(code::AbstractString, [filename])

    Like ``include``, except reads code from the given string rather than from a file.
 Since there is no file path involved, no path processing or fetching from node 1 is done.

+.. function:: include_dependency(path::AbstractString)

+   In a module, declare that the file specified by `path` (relative or absolute) is a dependency for precompilation; that is, the module will need to be recompiled if this file changes.

+   This is only needed if your module depends on a file that is not used via `include`.
+It has no effect outside of compilation.

 .. function:: which(f, types)